rgknp/AIDayLabs/lab01.1-computer_vision/1_Setup.md

 1. In the Cortana search bar, type "git bash" and select "Git Bash Desktop App".
 Next, type `cd c://` then enter, and `git clone https://github.com/Azure/LearnAI-Bootcamp.git` then enter.
 This copies down all of the files from the GitHub site to **C:\LearnAI-Bootcamp**.
 *Validation step*: Go to **C:\LearnAI-Bootcamp** and confirm it exists.
-2. Open "ImageProcessing.sln" which is under **C:\LearnAI-Bootcamp\lab01.1-computer_vision\resources\code\Starting-ImageProcessing**.
-It may take a while for Visual Studio to open for the first time, and you will have to log in.
-If your company has two factor authentication, you will not be able to use your pin to log in.
-Use your password and mobile phone authentication.
+2. From File Explorer, open "ImageProcessing.sln" which is under **C:\LearnAI-Bootcamp\lab01.1-computer_vision\resources\code\Starting-ImageProcessing**.
+It may take a while for Visual Studio to open for the first time, and you will have to log in to your account.
+The account you use to log in should be the same as your Azure subscription account. *Note: If your company has two factor authentication, you may not be able to use your pin to log in.
+Use your password and mobile phone authentication to log in instead.*
 *Validation step*: In the top right corner of Visual Studio, confirm that you see your name and account information.
+3. After Visual Studio loads and the solution is open, right-click on TestCLI and select "Set as StartUp Project."
+*Validation step*: TestCLI should appear **bold** in the Solution Explorer
-3. Once you're in, if 'TestCLI' is not loaded, right-click on 'TestCLI' and select "Install Missing Features".
+*Note: If you get a message that TestCLI is unable to load, right-click on TestCLI and select "Install Missing Features".
 This will prompt you to install **.Net Desktop Development**.
 Click **Install**, then **Install** again.
 You may get an error because Visual Studio needs to be closed to install updates.
 Close Visual Studio and then select **Retry**.
 It should only take 1-2 minutes to install.
-*Validation step*: Reopen "ImageProcessing.sln", confirm that you are able to expand TestCLI and see its contents.
+Reopen "ImageProcessing.sln", confirm that you are able to expand TestCLI and see its contents.
+Then, right-click on TestCLI and select "Set as StartUp Project".*
-4. Right-click on TestCLI and select "Set as StartUp Project".
-Right-click on the solution in Solution Explorer and select "Build".
+4. Right-click on the solution in Solution Explorer and select "Build".
 *Validation step*: When you build the solution, the only errors you receive are related to `ImageProcessor.cs`.
-> Note: Be sure to turn off your DSVM after the workshop so you don't get charged.
+You do not need to worry about yellow warning messages.

 ### Lab 1.2: Collecting the Keys ###

 Over the course of this lab, we will collect Cognitive Services keys and storage keys.
 You should save all of them in a text file so you can easily access them in future labs.

 - _Cognitive Services Keys_
   - Computer Vision API: